jawai/jawai.github.io/source/posts/2017-computer-basics.html.markdown

 ![counter](/images/article2/counter.jpeg)

 The **Hard Drive** is similar to the refrigerator in the kitchen where all of the ingredients (files) are kept.
 Whenever an ingredient is needed, the chef can search the refrigerator and retrieve it.
-If there i’snt enough space in the refrigerator, then the chef can decide to install another one or throw out some of the existing ingredients to make more room.
+If there isn't enough space in the refrigerator, then the chef can decide to install another one or throw out some of the existing ingredients to make more room.

 ![fridge](/images/article2/fridge.jpg)